 "Till God in human flesh I see, My thoughts no comfort find; The holy, just and sacred Three, Are terrors to my mind.
+"But if Immanuel's face appear, My have a superior basis."

-"But if Immanuel's face appear, My hope, my joy begins; His name forbids my slavish fear, His grace removes my sins."
+My hope, my joy begins; His name forbids my slavish fear, His grace removes my sins."